CASA Annual Report 2004-05 - Part 5: Statutory Reporting Requirements

-- establishing an e-shop for online product ordering and purchasing.
-The e-shop allows members of the aviation industry and the general public to obtain copies of safety products (including videos, CDs, posters and publications), and purchase maintenance forms, manuals and other CASA documents
+- continuing to support and promote the use of an e-shop for online product ordering and purchasing.
+The e-shop allows members of the aviation industry and the general public to obtain copies of safety products (including videos, CDs, posters and publications), and purchase maintenance forms, manuals and other CASA documents;

-- creating a new regulatory reform web site to bring together all regulatory reform material in a more easily accessible way.
-The web site has direct links to online response forms, providing an electronic alternative to the freefax, freepost and email methods of submitting comments to CASA on public consultation documents
+- the amalgamation of the regulatory reform web site to the CASA main website to bring together all regulatory reform, and other CASA material in a more easily accessible way.
+With respect to specific issues of regulatory reform, the web site has direct links to online response forms, providing an electronic alternative to the freefax, freepost and email methods of submitting comments to CASA on public consultation documents;

-- improving the online response system for members of the aviation industry and the general public to submit comments on consultative documents, such as Notices of Proposed Rule Making, Discussion Papers and Notices of Proposed Change
+- Continuous improvement to the online response system for members of the aviation industry and the general public to submit comments on consultative documents, such as Notices of Proposed Rule Making, Discussion Papers and Notices of Proposed Change;

-- creating a new web site to give AOC and COA applicants better guidance on making an application.
-The new section sets out (in one location, with all necessary links) the steps for application and assessment, the forms required, the supporting documentation needed, legislative requirements, CASA fees, contacts and other helpful information
+- The promotion of a new web site to give AOC and COA applicants better guidance on making an application.
+The new section sets out (in one location, with all necessary links) the steps for application and assessment, the forms required, the supporting documentation needed, legislative requirements, CASA fees, contacts and other helpful information;

-- creating an online one-stop-shop of information for air traffic controllers to make it easy for them to check the regulations, find forms, and apply for and renew licences and ratings
+- creating an online one-stop-shop of information for air Traffic controllers to make it easy for them to check the regulations, find forms, and apply for and renew licences and ratings; and

 - adding further manuals and other documents to regulatory information provided online.